-The Annual WP Pensions + Benefits Conference has been an ongoing June tradition for over two decades, bringing together our clients from around the province.
-Together, we explore topics that matter for Indigenous employer and employee well-being, including mental/emotional, workplace, and financial health.
+The Annual WP Pensions + Benefits Conference has been an ongoing June tradition for nearly three decades, bringing together our clients from around the province.
+Together, we explore topics that matter for Indigenous employer and employee well-being, including pensions + benefits, and mental/emotional, workplace, and financial health.
 Join us for insightful conversations, expert workshops, and engaging keynote speakers.

 Book your hotel reservation with our conference discount.
-NOTE: The hotel room block that is reserved for our conference will be released on May 12, 2025.
+NOTE: The hotel room block reserved for our conference will be released on May 11, 2026.
 Please ensure your room is booked prior to this date.

 A Wall Street Journal bestselling author, Dr. Karyn Gordon is a world-renowned speaker, ranked among the World’s Top #10 TEDx Talk Speakers (2022) and a nominee for the RBC Canadian Women Entrepreneur Award (2022).
 She’s the CEO of DK Leadership and Success Intelligence: Leadership Academy, and has delivered talks to over half a million people across 17 countries, including Fortune 500 executives, family businesses, entrepreneurs, professional associations, and school boards.